mperezcarrasco/AnomalyALeRCE/README.md

  ```

 ## Setup the enviroment
 The easiest way to reproduce our results is to set up an environment by using [Docker](https://www.docker.com/).
 Docker provides the ability to package and run an application in a loosely isolated environment called a container.
-We create a a container identical to the one used by us to perform our experiments.
+We create a a container identical to the one used to perform the experiments.

 Install Docker by following the instructions [here](https://docs.docker.com/get-docker/).